More seniors are taking loans against their homes

 More seniors are taking loans against their homes 1

-Rayford, ninety-two, took gain of a federally insured mortgage called an opposite loan that lets in coins-strapped seniors to borrow in opposition to the fairness of their homes that has been constructed up over decades.
+Rayford, ninety-two, took advantage of a federally insured mortgage called a reverse loan that lets coin-strapped seniors borrow in opposition to the equity of their homes that have been built up over decades.

-But the risks of the arrangement homes are stark — and nowadays, the frail widow loans unearth herself going through seniors.
+But the risks of the arrangement homes are stark — and nowadays, the frail widow finds herself going through seniors.

 Economy & Business Alerts